shivaoficial/shivaoficial/README.md

 - 👋 Hi, I’m @shivaoficial  Shivam Gautam
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding.
 - 🌱 I’m currently learning ...
 Fullstack development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 shivaoficial/shivaoficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.